Hello, thank you for visiting me here on WordPress! I’m a French artist and I live near Paris.

 I planned to burn a sculpture publicly in 2003 but didn’t find a site for creating a burning sculpture performance until 2005.
 I’ve burned seven since.
 You can see photos of them all in “performance” and films of the sculptures burning interspersed with art projects and instants of life with Yanomami communities in “films” on my website.
 Now, sculptures are “burning” permanently in the gallery through the use of lights and colors accompanied by the recorded chants of Yanomami shamans.

-These burning sculptures symbolize the degradation of nature and the annihilation of indigenous cultures that depend on the forest for their survival.
+These burning sculptures symbolize the degradation of nature and the annihilation of Indigenous cultures that depend on the forest for their survival.
 In the 1980s, 20 percent of the Yanomami died in only seven years after gold miners invaded their land, ravaging communities from diseases like measles.
-Gold miners are now propagating coronavirus among Yanomami communities in Brazil and Venezuela.
+Gold miners are now propagating coronavirus and malaria among Yanomami communities in Brazil and Venezuela as well as mercury poisoning from their use of mercury in gold mining.